-Stefan Fraunberger is an Austrian composer and artist exploring themes related to transformation and liminality in sound through a focus on schemes of perception.
-Stefan engages in electro / acoustic dialogue with different instruments and conceptions through relating discontinuity of geometries and languages beyond nature and culture.
+Stefan Fraunberger is an Austrian artist and composer exploring themes related to transformation and liminality in sound.
+Stefan engages in electro / acoustic dialogue with different instruments and conceptions through translation, composition, performance or writing.
+He is focusing on schemes of perception relating discontinuity of geometries and languages beyond nature and culture.
 By investigating embodied understandings of the unthinkable his work touches on time, periphery, memory, and transience.

 Approaching music as an otherwordly dialect relating physical entities and interiour states of being lies at the core of his research concerning the relation of human and non-human / material and spiritual domains.